 - In the Publish Date field specify the post publish date.

 Note: if the publish date is not set, the current date with be applied.
-If you set the future date, the post will not be visible on the storefront until that date.
+If you set the future date, you will schedule a blog post publication.

 - Set the Author of the article.